david-ma/thirst-quencher/readme.md

 ### [1.1](#21--node--npm) – Node & NPM

 <a href="https://nodejs.org/en/" target="_blank">Node.js</a> is a JavaScript runtime environment for developing server-side web applications.
+It also does a bunch of other cool stuff (which is what we're after).

 To install Node, visit the <a href="https://nodejs.org/en/" target="_blank">project website</a> and download the latest LTS release.